Police investigate elder abuse of Marvel Comics' Stan Lee

 Attempts to reach Morgan on Wednesday were not immediately successful.
 An attorney he hired on a previous criminal case said he no longer works for Morgan, and it’s not clear if he’s retained a new attorney.
 Morgan’s cell phone was no longer accepting messages.

-Morgan’s arrest and ouster is the latest and most dramatic move in the fight that has emerged over Lee’s business and estimated $50 million fortune since his wife of 69 years Joan died in July.
+Morgan’s arrest and ouster is the latest and thus far most dramatic move in a struggle that has emerged over Lee’s business and fortune since his wife of 69 years Joan died in July.

 Lee has for decades been revered as a comic book giant for his central role in creating the Incredible Hulk, Spider-Man, Iron Man and other major Marvel characters.
 In more recent years he has become a grandfatherly figure over the Marvel Cinematic Universe, with his comical cameos in each film beloved by fans.

 Morgan is a memorabilia dealer and Marilyn Monroe expert who befriended Lee’s daughter and only child J.C.
-Lee, and since February has increasingly taken personal control of Lee’s life and household, taking advantage of Lee’s age to influence and isolate him, Lee’s attorney Tom Lallas said in the restraining order request.
+Lee, and since February has increasingly taken control of Lee’s life.

-He got rid of many who had worked for Lee, including Lallas, who had been helping with Lee’s estate planning and other financial matters before his ouster, and has now returned.
-Morgan prevented friends, employees and relatives, eventually even J.C.
-Lee, from contact with Lee, police said in reports included with the restraining order.
+Lee appeared in a video on Sunday posted to his Twitter account declaring that Morgan was his only partner and representative, and anyone claiming otherwise was lying.

-Detectives said in the reports that in interviews Lee acknowledged that Morgan had helped him, but would frequently forget his name when talking about him.
+Detectives said in police reports that in interviews Lee acknowledged that Morgan had helped him, but would frequently forget his name when talking about him.

-The reports said they had twice done welfare checks on Lee, on Feb.
-23 and again on May 30, when Morgan was not home.
-Morgan returned and was denied entry.
-After his 911 call reporting burglars, he again called 911 to say a security guard was being threatening and aggressive.

-Morgan was released Monday after his arrest.
-He is already serving two years of probation for making criminal threats in an unrelated dispute, and he has been summoned back to court to determine whether he has violated the probation.

 Follow Andrew Dalton on Twitter: https://twitter.com/andyjamesdalton